This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Development screenings include a review of milestones.
 These are the development of age-appropriate skills such as using the hands, sitting up, and making sounds in response to language.
 Pediatricians typically do these screenings at 9, 18, and 24 or 30 months.

-These developmental screenings are critical so your child’s physician can refer, diagnose, and begin interventions as soon as possible.
-Early interventions have the biggest impact on a child’s outcome.
+These developmental screenings are critical so your child’s physician can immediately refer, diagnose, and begin interventions.
+Early interventions have the most significant impact on a child’s outcome.

 Early intervention services are available in most states to assist both children and families: